Ezgaminglogan/Tailwindcss-Tutorial-Syntax/README.md

 4. Modify and experiment with the code
 5. Build the practice projects at the end of each section

-## 🛠️ Practice Projects Included
+## 🛠️ Practice Projects

-- Contact Form
+Want to practice what you've learned?
+Check out our **[Practice Projects Guide](practice-projects.md)**!

+Includes 8 hands-on projects with:
-- Login/Register Pages
+- Step-by-step requirements
-- Product CRUD Dashboard
-- Blog Layout
+- Difficulty levels
-- E-commerce Product Cards
-- Admin Panel
+- Skills covered
+- Reference files for each project

+Projects range from beginner (Contact Forms) to advanced (E-commerce Product Pages)!

 Happy Learning! 🎉